 The instructional designer has an important role in eLearning.
 Their job is so important, in fact, that they often juggle a variety of responsibilities to get a new course or training off the ground.

 With so many tasks on their plate, it’s bound to happen eventually: the instructional designer doesn’t meet their deadlines.
 This leaves you in the lurch, delaying projects and causing friction within your company, or compromise the video course quality.

 The thing is, your instructional designer’s level of responsibility is directly tied to the quality of your entire training.

-Let’s take a look at an instructional designer’s role in the eLearning process and how companies can better support them.
+Let’s take a look at their role in the eLearning process and how companies can better support them.

 The instructional designer’s role